Shungnak and Kobuk Power Plants

 In 2020, a major overhaul of the Shungnak power plant was completed.
 Three engines with marine manifolds, three generators, and automated switchgear were installed.
-The installation not only improves the diesel efficiency and provides for additional heat recovery, but also makes it possible to integrate renewable energy generation.
+The installation not only improved the diesel efficiency and provided for additional heat recovery, but also made it possible to integrate renewable energy generation.

 The automated switchgear helps dispatch the new gensets to work in conjunction with power created by a solar array and battery installed by Northwest Arctic Borough.
 The new programable logic controllers and high-speed communications allow the power stored in the battery to supplement the power created by the diesel generators, and solar array, working as a hybrid system.
-Alaska Village Electric Cooperative received funding through the Rural Utility Service High Energy Cost Grant program for this project.
+The Rural Utility Service High Energy Cost Grant program funded this project.